leanprover-community/lean4-metaprogramming-book/md/main/01_intro.md

 cover.

 Note: the code snippets aren't self-contained.
-They are supposed to be run/read incrementally,starting from the beginning of each chapter.
+They are supposed to be run/read incrementally, starting from the beginning of each chapter.

 ## What does it mean to be in meta?